ryan95f/yamlator/docs/setting_up_the_environment.md

 ## Creating the virtual environment

-Before creating a virtual environment, ensure that the virtualenv package has been installed.
-This can be added to Python with:
+Before creating a virtual environment, ensure that the `virtualenv` package has been installed.
+This can be installed with:

 ```bash
 pip install virtualenv